THERE WILL BE NO MAKE-UP TESTS for any reason. If you miss

 Every recitation will begin either with a graded group exercise

-the semester; there will be approximately nine graded group
+the semester; there will be approximately ten graded group

 exercises worth 10 points each and five quizzes worth 20 points

 each.
-Your lowest graded group exercise score will be dropped,
+Your two lowest graded group exercise score will be dropped,

 and your lowest quiz score will be dropped.
-Since one of each
+Since 20% of each type

-score will be dropped THERE ARE NO MAKE-UP QUIZZES OR GROUP
+of score will be dropped, THERE ARE NO MAKE-UP QUIZZES OR GROUP

 EXERCISES FOR ANY REASON.
 Exception: once (AND ONLY ONCE)